khiner/flowgrid_old/README.md

 ### Plugins

-When you first load sound-machine, no external plugins will be loaded (as this can take a very long time if you have a lot of them!).
+When you first load FlowGrid, no external plugins will be loaded (as this can take a very long time if you have a lot of them!).
 To make external plugins available, select 'Edit the list of available plugins' from the `Options` menu and select from the menu choices to load any available VST, VST3 or AU plugins on your system.
 Once loaded, the application will remember your plugins and make them available for use (as described in [Adding/removing processors](#adding-and-removing-processors)).